Soham0/Improved-Visual-Relocalization/README.md

 [Soham Saha](https://soham0.github.io/), [Girish Varma](https://geevi.github.io/), [C.V.Jawahar](https://faculty.iiit.ac.in/~jawahar/)

+This paper was accepted as a Conference Paper Spotlight Presentation at [BMVC 2018, Newcastle, UK.](http://bmvc2018.org/)

 ## Citation

 Please consider citing our work, if you find it useful in your research: